CS

 Who Should Buy Which?

-Buy the Denza B5 if: You prioritise performance, want lower running costs, value a longer warranty, need stronger towing, or prefer Denza's approach to design and ownership experience.
+Buy the Denza B5 if: You prioritise performance, need more boot space, want lower running costs, value a longer warranty, need stronger towing, or prefer Denza's approach to design and ownership experience.

 Buy the Mazda CX-90 if: You want the lower entry price, or prefer Mazda's approach to design and ownership experience.